 So how can you protect yourself?

 Pepper spray - It's never a bad idea to have pepper spray designed to make something trying to hurt you think twice.
-Look specifically for dog repellant when you shop for pepper spray.
+Look specifically for dog repellant when you shop for pepper spray (it's formulated for attacking dogs).

 One thing to consider though, is this: Having pepper spray by itself doesn't mean you're safe from a dog attack (you'll read why in a moment).
 Further, sometimes it's best that you don't use any kind of spray with an angry dog.